Code-Institute-Submissions/IgnazioSotgiu-original-crafts/README.md

 ***

 ### Project Description
 Original Craft is an e-commerce website that sells Art and Crafts products: jigsaw, prints, paint-by-number kits and art and crafts accessories (brushes, colors, frames...).
-The website also has original designs from a private gallery.
-The products are divided into different categories and Original sections.
-The Original section contains prints, jigsaw and paint-by-numbers kits from the original gallery.
-The user can click on a product on the list to see the details, add the product to the trolley, check his/her profile page.
-The user can leave edit delete reviews about the products in his/her purchase history.
+The products are divided into different categories Prints, Jigsaw Puzzle, Pint by Numbers and Accessories.
+The user can purchase products and pay securely with credit card.
+The user can register to the site to avail of special services like review items in the order history, check the order history, save delivery address for a smoother user experience.
+The anonymous user can still buy products off the website but he cannot review them.
+Both registered and unregistered users will receive a confirmation email to the email address provided at the checkout form with order references in case of any problem.
+The owner can control the website from the admin panel, which include a stock count for the products, a review, users, orders, review and emails panels.

 ---
 ![](./static/docs/original-crafts-mockup.png)